American Evolution™ Legacy Projects

 October 14, 2019

-The Virginia Women’s Monument, Voices from the Garden, will set a standard as the first monument on state capitol grounds to recognize the full range of women’s achievements in America.
+The Virginia Women’s Monument, Voices from the Garden, will set a standard as the first monument in the country located on state capitol grounds to recognize the full range of women’s achievements.
 The monument will feature 12 life-sized bronze sculptures of prominent Virginia women, a Wall of Honor inscribed with the names of other notable Virginia women, and a bench listing milestones in women’s history.

 The 12 women chosen to be depicted as bronze statues in the Virginia Women’s Monument represent women from all corners of the Commonwealth, across a variety of ethnicities and time periods.
 They represent both widely-celebrated women as well as those with previously unknown, but equally important, stories.
 It is hoped that Voices from the Garden will inspire current and future generations of women to emulate and surpass the achievements of the past.